iamolegga/nestjs-pino/README.md

 But Nest Application has another contexts of execution, for example [lifecycle events](https://docs.nestjs.com/fundamentals/lifecycle-events), where you still may want to use logger.
 For that `Logger`/`PinoLogger` services use separate `pino` instance with config, that provided via `forRoot`/`forRootAsync` methods.

-**So, when you want to configure pino via `FastifyAdapter`, there is no way to get back this config from it and pass to that _out of context_ logger.**
+So, when you want to configure `pino` via `FastifyAdapter` there is no way to get back this config from fastify and pass it to that _out of context_ logger.

-And if you not pass config via `forRoot`/`forRootAsync` _out of context_ logger will be instantiated with default params.
-So if you want to configure it anyway with the same options, then you have to provide the same config.
-And then If you are already provide that then you don't have to duplicate your code and provide pino config via fastify.
+And if you will not pass config via `forRoot`/`forRootAsync` _out of context_ logger will be instantiated with default params.
+So if you want to configure it with the same options for consistency you have to provide the same config to `LoggerModule` configuration too.
+But if you already provide it to `LoggerModule` configuration you can drop `useExisting` field from config and drop logger configuration on `FastifyAdapter`, and it will work without code duplication.

-So these property (`useExisting: true`) is not recommended and useful only for cases when:
+So this property (`useExisting: true`) is not recommended, and can be useful only for cases when:

-- this logger is not using for lifecycle events and application level logging in Nest apps based on fastify
+- this logger is not using for lifecycle events and application level logging in NestJS apps based on fastify
-- pino using with default params in Nest apps based on fastify
+- `pino` is using with default params in NestJS apps based on fastify

-All the other cases are lead to either code duplication or unexpected behaviour.
+All the other cases are lead to either code duplication or unexpected behavior.

+---

 <h2 align="center">Do you use this library?<br/>Don't be shy to give it a star! ★</h2>

+---

 Also if you are into NestJS ecosystem you may be interested in one of my other libs: